iamdevper/spa-js-router/README.md

-# SimpleSPA - Js SPA application router
+# SimpleSPA - JavaScript SPA application router
 How to implement your own SPA routing system in javascript.

 ### Install with composer